ryanallen/words-of-my-perfect-teacher/README.md

 *<h1 id="digital-preface" align="center">Preface to the Hand-copied Digital Edition from the Second Edition</h1>*

 Thank you, great teachers.
-This digital edition from the printed second edition for personal **study, research, and scholarship** was hand-typed by <a href="https://github.com/ryanallen">Ryan Allen</a>&mdash;both to make it easier to read and [study](#study), and as a <a href="https://en.wikipedia.org/wiki/Sutra_copying">sūtra-copying</a> practice to accumulate [merit](#merit) dedicated to every sentient being, that they may find love, the cause of happiness, and be free from self-grasping, the cause of suffering.
+This digital edition from the printed second edition for personal **study, research, and scholarship** was hand-typed by <a href="https://github.com/ryanallen">Ryan Allen</a>&mdash;to make it easier to read and [study](#study), and as a <a href="https://en.wikipedia.org/wiki/Sutra_copying">sūtra-copying</a> practice to accumulate [merit](#merit) dedicated to every sentient being, that they may find love, the cause of happiness, and be free from self-grasping, the cause of suffering.

-*The Words of My Perfect Teacher* is by [Patrul Rinpoche](#patrul-rinpoche), translated by the <a href="https://www.shambhala.com/padmakara-translation-group-home/">Padmakara Translation Group</a>; the second edition was published by Yale University Press in 2011.
-Translation and introductory matter © 1994, 1998 Padmakara Translation Group&mdash;all rights in the underlying translation, introduction, and notes are reserved by the original copyright holders.
-This hand-copy is non-commercial, prepared under 17 U.S.C. § 107 (fair use); it is not sold or monetized, claims no rights in the translation, and the printed edition remains the canonical source&mdash;please <a href="https://yalebooks.yale.edu/">purchase it</a> to support the translators and publisher.
-Rightsholders may open a repo issue to request modification or removal.
+*The Words of My Perfect Teacher* is by [Patrul Rinpoche](#patrul-rinpoche), translated by the <a href="https://www.shambhala.com/padmakara-translation-group-home/">Padmakara Translation Group</a> (Yale University Press, 2011; © 1994, 1998).
+Non-commercial fair use (17 U.S.C. § 107); not sold; all rights remain with the copyright holders.
+Please <a href="https://yalebooks.yale.edu/">purchase the print edition</a>.
+Copyright concerns: [dharma@ryanallen.com](mailto:dharma@ryanallen.com).

 Changes in this edition:

 - Clickable contents, sections, and glossary.
-- Notes and footnotes appear inline, beneath the passage they annotate; no separate notes section or page numbers.
+- Notes appear inline beneath their passage; no separate section.
-- Dotted notes (e.g. [37.1](#37-1)) add context with source links.
-The [Vajrasattva](#vajrasattva) notes come from a three-month ngöndro retreat with <a href="https://www.drikungtucson.org/our-teachers/khenpo-tenzin/">Ven.
+- Dotted notes (e.g. [37.1](#37-1)) add context with source links; [Vajrasattva](#vajrasattva) notes come from a three-month ngöndro retreat with <a href="https://www.drikungtucson.org/our-teachers/khenpo-tenzin/">Ven.
 Khenpo Tenzin</a>.
 - Numbered sections (e.g. *[The Three Defects of the Pot](#211-the-three-defects-of-the-pot)*) keep their number in the title.
 - British spellings → American (e.g. armour → armor).
 - Gender-neutral pronouns where it fits.
 - Sanskrit and Tibetan spellings use IAST diacritics (*yogī*, *saṃsāra*, *prajñā*, *Mañjuśrī*).
-- Em- and en-dashes use closed style&mdash;`word&mdash;word`, no spaces&mdash;via `&mdash;` and `&ndash;` entities.
+- Em- and en-dashes use closed style (no spaces).
 - Missing chapters added to the Part Three intro.
-- The [five kinds of transference](#i-the-five-kinds-of-transference) are headings, not a numbered list.
+- The [five kinds of transference](#i-the-five-kinds-of-transference) and the subsections of [taking what is not given](#121-taking-by-force) are headings, not a numbered list.
 - Illustrations are hand-traced from the original woodblock prints by Ryan Allen.

+Found an error?
+[Open an issue](https://github.com/ryanallen/words-of-my-perfect-teacher/issues) or [submit a pull request](https://github.com/ryanallen/words-of-my-perfect-teacher/pulls).

 May all beings be free from suffering.